AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 - <b>Compile-time type safety</b><br>
   \note
   What does this mean and why is this important?
 Because almost all malformed expression input (by end-users) is detected at "compile-time" of the expression.
-This way, a software can tell a user that an expression is malformed (almost always) already at the moment that a user announces an expression to the software.
-With that, a software can in turn reject the expression before taking any action to start working with it.<br>
+This way, software can tell a user that an expression is malformed (almost always) already at the moment that a user announces an expression to the software.
+With that, software can in turn reject the expression before taking any action to start working with it.<br>
   The other way round: Once an expression got compiled, its evaluation is deemed to succeed.